VoiNetwork/learn-more/docs/governance/governance/council.md

 * **Budgetary Control**: The Council advises the blockchain's budget, passes budgetary proposals from the Treasury (the branch of Voi’s governance holding executive power) oversees the blockchain’s financial decisions, and ensures fiscal responsibility.
 This includes reviewing proposals from the Voi community and allocating funds with the network’s strategic goals.
 * **Checks and Balances**: The Council exercises checks on the Voi Treasury, through mechanisms like approval/denial of strategic initiatives and the ability to impeach members of the Treasury for misconduct.The Council can amend the constitution, override vetoes from the Treasury with a sufficient majority, and has the power to impeach and remove members of the Treasury under specific circumstances.
 This ensures the ecosystem's rules and constitution evolve with the community's needs.

-**To learn more about the Council’s responsibilities refer here:** https://docs.google.com/document/d/1OHK56O4E2bNdGM6iXi2-mhojjeU8SMDAs-W4FHeQnSc/edit#heading=h.e8vortt82qqw
+**To learn more about the Council’s responsibilities refer [here](https://docs.google.com/document/d/1OHK56O4E2bNdGM6iXi2-mhojjeU8SMDAs-W4FHeQnSc/edit#heading=h.e8vortt82qqw).**

 ## **Terms of Office**